Lapin0t/phd-manuscript/main/02_games.typ

 == Monad Structure

 An important structure available on interaction trees is that they form a monad.
-Indeed as they are parametrized by an _output_ family $R$, a strategy with output $R$ can be considered as an impure computation returning some $R$.
+Indeed, as they are parametrized by an _output_ family $R$, a strategy with output $R$ can be considered as an impure computation returning some $R$.
 Its _effects_ will be to perform game moves and wait for an answer.
 While at first sight---considering only the goal of representing game strategies---such an output might seem unnecessary, the compositionality offered by monads, that is, sequential composition, is tremendously useful to construct and reason on strategies piecewise.

 The monad structure on interaction trees takes place in the family category
-$base.Set^I$ and its laws will hold both w.r.t. strong bisimilarity and weak bisimilarity.
+$base.Set^I$ and its laws hold both w.r.t. strong bisimilarity and weak bisimilarity.
 One way to view this is to say that I will define _two_ monads.
 However, in line with my choice of using intensional type theory, I will first define a _pre-monad_ structure, containing only the computationally relevant operation and then provide two sets of laws.

-In fact in @def-itree, we have already defined the "return" operator, $itree.ret$, which can be typed as follows.
+In fact, in @def-itree, we have already defined the "return" operator,
+$itree.ret$, which can be typed as follows.

 $ itree.ret th {X} cl X => itree.t_Sigma th X $

 Let us define the "bind" operator, which works by tree grafting.

 #definition[Interaction Tree Bind][

-  #margin-note[
-    Note that defining $itree.subst_f$ _with $f$ fixed_ is not a mere stylistic consideration.
-Indeed, what it achieves, is to pull the binder for $f$ out
+  #margin-note[ Note that defining $itree.subst_f$ _with $f$ fixed_ is not a
-    of the coinductive definition.
-This enables the syntactic guardedness checker to more easily understand subsequent coinductive definition making use of the bind operator.
-To the best of my knowledge, this trick was first used in the InteractionTree library~#num-cite(<XiaZHHMPZ20>)

-    .
-In general, it
-    is always fruitful to take as many binders as possible out of the cofixpoint definition.
+    mere stylistic consideration.
+Indeed, what it achieves, is to pull the binder for $f$ out of the coinductive definition.
+This enables the syntactic guardedness checker to more easily understand subsequent coinductive definitions making use of the bind operator.
+To the best of my knowledge, this trick was first used in the InteractionTree library~#num-cite(<XiaZHHMPZ20>).
+In general, it is always fruitful to take as many binders as possible out of a cofixpoint definition.  ]
-  ]

   Let $Sigma cl icont.t th I$.
 Given $X, Y cl base.Set^I$ and $f cl X => itree.t_Sigma th Y$, define _interaction tree substitution_ as follows.
   $ itree.subst_f cl itree.t_Sigma th X => itree.t_Sigma th Y \
     (itree.subst_f th t) .itree.obs kw.wit t .itree.obs \
-    quad | itree.retF th x := (k th x) .itree.obs \
+    quad | itree.retF th x := (f th x) .itree.obs \
     quad | itree.tauF th t := itree.tauF th (itree.subst_f th t) \
     quad | itree.visF th q th k := itree.visF th q th (kw.fun th r. th itree.subst_f th (k th r)) $